 The Troy Museum is in in fact a museum of the whole region, the Troad.
 It presents findings from Alexandria Troas, Assos, Parion, the Dardanos tumulus, the temple of Apollo Smintheus, Imbros and Tenedos — the twin islands at the entrance of the Dardanelles.
 These treasures include world-known masterpieces such as the Polyxena sarcophagus, with scenes from the Trojan war, the jewels of the Dardanus tumulus, earthenware figurine musicians excavated in Assos and 24 golden ornaments repatriated in 2012 from the Penn Museum.
 Troy and the Troad are put in the larger context of their relations with other ancient peoples such as the Mycenaean Greeks and the Anatolian Hittites.

-The 10 layers of the ancient city are introduced one by one, through archeological evidence and virtual reconstructions.
+The 10 layers of the ancient city are introduced one by one, through archaeological evidence and virtual reconstructions.
 From them emerge Troy's position in history as a perpetual scene of the archetypical conflict between East and West.

 After being destroyed by the war that Homer narrated, Troy was rebuilt as Ilion by settlers from Greece and became a pilgrimage center.
 It was honored in turn by King Xerxes of Persia and Alexander the Great, by the emperors Augustus and Hadrian in Roman times, by Sultan Mehmed after the conquest of Constantinople and even by Mustafa Kemal Ataturk during the Gallipoli campaign in 1915.